-This is a new one I have thought of to add to the challenge.
-Many great student posts are being flipped to the #17stubc Flipboard magazine, but I am not sure how many of you have actually checked them out.
+Many great student posts are being flipped to the 2018 #stubc Flipboard magazine, but I am not sure how many of you have actually checked them out.
 So here are the instructions for this game.

 - Click on the flipboard magazine link here

-- Click on the title of the post of what looks like an interesting image or a catchy title
+- Click on the post title of what looks like an interesting image or a catchy title

 - You should now be taken to the actual blog post, read it and leave a comment

 - Come back to the magazine again and repeat two more times

 Write a blog post mentioning the blog posts you read and the comment you left.

 Get to it – start visiting and leaving quality comments that show you have read the post.

 How many quality comments could you leave this week?
 Can you leave 10, 20 or maybe 50?